Breezee AI Docs

 The form takes:

 • Name — up to 50 characters.
-What you (and the agent prompts) will refer to this memory by.
+What you (and the agent prompts) will call this memory.

 • Description — up to 200 characters.
 A short explanation shown to your team.

-The screenshot shows a custom memory type called Current Challenge — a free-text capture of what's prompting the visitor to engage.
-Pick custom memory types that map directly to the questions you need answered before a prospect is worth following up on.
-Once defined, they're available to skills and prospect profiles in the same way as the seeded ones.
+The screenshot below shows a custom memory type called Current Challenge — a free-text capture of what's prompting the visitor to engage.

 Custom memory form — filled

 Click Save.
-The new memory appears in the Custom section, defaults to enabled, and is immediately available to skills, routing, and prospect profiles.
+The new memory appears in the Custom card, defaults to enabled, and is immediately available to skills, routing, and prospect profiles.

 Custom memory created

-Each custom memory has its own Configure and Delete buttons, plus the standard enable/disable switch.
+Each custom memory has its own Configure (edit) and Delete buttons alongside the standard enable/disable switch.

 Prospect profiles

-Click Profiles in the toolbar at the top of the Prospects page.
+Navigate to Prospects in the left-hand rail, then click Profiles at the top of the page.

 Prospect profiles — seeded set

-The page lists six seeded profiles — Hot Lead, MQL, Small Operation, SQL, Tire Kicker, Warm Lead — each one a recognisable shape from B2B sales playbooks.
-All six start with 0 criteria: they're empty templates waiting for you to define what they mean for your business.
+The page lists the seeded profiles — Hot Lead, MQL, Small Operation, SQL, Tire Kicker, Warm Lead — each one a recognisable shape from B2B sales playbooks.
+All start with 0 criteria: they're empty templates waiting for you to define what they mean for your business.

 A prospect profile is, mechanically: